 Well, that's not the kind of stuff that has been leaking out here.

-They have been this this has been classified information that has only been available to a handful of people.
+This has been classified information that has only been available to a handful of people.

-So I'd start right there with those people and focus in on each one of them.
+So, I'd start right there with those people and focus in on each one of them.

-All right, so we play Brennan.
+All right, so we played Brennan.

-Yeah, go ahead, Joe.
+Yeah, go ahead, John.

 That was a slap in the face to John Brennan and everybody else in the intelligence community.